 When you decide to head back to school as an adult learner, you may feel like you’re all alone or out of place, but recent trends and statistics show that the face of today’s college student has changed dramatically.
-And now, more than ever, nontraditional students and adult learners are making up more and more of the student body here at Peirce College and at colleges and universities across the country.
+Many students now return to school to get their degrees as adult learners.
+More than ever, nontraditional students and adult learners are making up more and more of the student body here at Peirce College and at colleges and universities across the country.

 - From 2000 to 2012, the enrollment of students over the age of 25 increased by 35%.1